travelnxt/appacitive-docs/v1.0/index.md

 ###iOS options

-As of now the extra option that iOS supports is the ability to specificy a sound file which the device will play when it recevies the notification.
+As of now the extra option that iOS supports is the ability to specify a sound file which the device will play when it receives the notification.
 This sound file should be shipped with the App.

 ``` rest